peter3marsh/peter3marsh.github.io/_posts/2023-11-08-my-projects.md

 ### Past AI Projects

-For othe final project in my senior machine learning course, I worked on computer vision model intended for classifying students as either UCLA or USC students based on pictures of them.
+For other final project in my senior machine learning course, I worked on computer vision model intended for classifying students as either UCLA or USC students based on pictures of them.
 I trained it on a self-compiled dataset of images from each of the schools' merch advertisements.
 This was the first work that I did with computer vision, and helped me decide to work on the capstone project with Cedars-Sinai's Biomedical Imaging Research Department.

 Additionally, as a more rudimentary exercise in AI design with MATLAB, I took the opportunity in one of my classes to desgin a simulated ant farm.
 In this project there is a queen and many worker ants; these ants are tasked with exploring the environment until they find food, before bringing that food back to the queen.
 To do this, all workers emit <em>blue</em> pheromones when they are searching for food, and red pheromones when they have found food.
 Ants with food can follow the blue back to the queen, while ants in search of the food follow the red to find it.